clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 Description
 ***********

-`swupd` has two main functions:
+:command:`swupd` has two main functions:

 #.
 It manages software replacing APT or YUM, installing bundles
    rather than packages.
 #.
 It checks for system updates and installs them.

-:ref:`bundles` are the smallest granularity component that is managed by |CL| and contain everything needed to deliver a software capability.
+:ref:`Bundles <bundles>` are the smallest granularity component that is managed by |CL| and contain everything needed to deliver a software capability.
 Rather than downloading a cascade of package dependencies when installing a piece of software, a bundle comes with all of its dependencies.
-`swupd` manages overlapping dependencies behind the scenes ensuring that all software is compatible across the system.
+:command:`swupd` manages overlapping dependencies behind the scenes ensuring that all software is compatible across the system.

 A big difference between package-based distributions and |CL| is how updates